purpleidea/mgmt/docs/language-guide.md

 might have a signature of `func(x int, x int) int`.
 As you can see, all the types are known _before_ compile time.

+A separate discussion on this matter can be found in the [function guide](function-guide.md).

 What follows are each of the method signatures and a description of each.
 Failure to implement the API correctly can cause the function graph engine to block, or the program to panic.